 Instead of cooking a few eggs at a time every morning, use your oven to cook 12 eggs at a time in the oven.
-They require less attention which means that you can use the cooking time to multitask and at the end of it, you'll have a week's supply of cooked eggs
+They require less attention which means that you can use the cooking time to multitask.
+Once the eggs are cooked, you'll have a week's supply of ready-to-eat eggs

-All kids love pancakes but who has the time or energy to make them on a school morning!
-The next time you make pancakes over the weekend, double the recipe and bake one half in a mini muffin tin then store them in the fridge for 3 days or in the freezer for up to three months.
+All kids love pancakes, but who has the time or energy to make them on school mornings?
+The next time you make pancakes over the weekend, double the recipe and bake one half in a mini muffin tin and store them in the fridge for 3 days or in the freezer for up to three months.

 - Use sheet pans to make omelet and sandwiches.

-Using the oven and a sheet pan and a little planning ahead can transform your week.
+Using the oven, a sheet pan and a little planning can transform your week.
 You can keep things interesting by using multiple toppings in the same sheet pan.

 - Use your waffle iron to make hash browns, cinnamon roll toast (from frozen cinnamon rolls) and falafel waffles

-- Use your microwave to make scrambled egg and muffins
+- Use your microwave to make scrambled eggs and muffins

 All you need is one mug and 2 minutes!
 The microwave can be a busy mum's best friend.